-After a week or two of daily practice, you’ll start to breathe with slow, calming breaths when you’re stressed before you even know you’re doing it.
+After two or three weeks of daily practice, you’ll start to breathe with slow, calming breaths when you’re stressed before you even know you’re doing it.
 You’ll recognize when you need to tap, and you’ll start tapping to resolve the negative emotions you are feeling.
-You may start that daily meditation practice for even 5 minutes in the morning, or the evening, or both, and find yourself craving that quiet time that helps you smile.
+You may start a daily meditation practice for even 5 minutes in the morning, or the evening, or both, and find yourself craving the quiet time that helps you smile.

 If you’ve been meaning to start using self-help tools daily, today is a great day to start.
 Really.
 Did you just think of all the other things you need to do instead?
 That’s a normal reaction.
-But do it anyway.
+But please try it anyway.

 The easiest place to start is with the breath because you can practice a calming breathing technique anywhere and anytime.
-Try it for 2 weeks and you’ll notice a difference.
-Then make my day…send me an email to let me know how it’s working for you.
+Try it for two weeks and you’ll definitely notice a difference.
+It would make my day if you sent me an email to let me know how it’s working for you.

-Ready to learn five breathing techniques to manage stress?
-I’ve written a short eBook just for you called Take One Breath: The Art of Managing Stress Through Mindful Breathing.
-You’ve got this!
+Create a “breathe to calm” habit.
+Learn five relaxing breathing techniques to manage stress in Take One Breath: The Art of Managing Stress Through Mindful Breathing.